 This is an attachable sensor that tells you the exact amount of UV light you can be exposed to before increasing your chances of skin damage.
 And when we say exact, we’re not kidding.
 Its validated to be as precise as laboratory equipment and is even sensitive enough to measure UV rays from light bulbs.

 Using a powerful magnet, you are meant to wear Shade on a t-shirt, jacket or bag.
 The wearable will then dish out notifications as you get closer to your UV limit.
 Wearing sunscreen?
 No sweat.
-The sensor will take it into account, too.
+The sensor will take that into account, too.

 An Indiegogo backed project back in 2014, this was one of the first smart UV monitors on the market.
 The water-resistant gizmo is a non-bluetooth device, which means it works independent of phones.
 Instead, LED’s flash to alert you as you reach your daily limit of safer UV exposure.